namesjames/Junior-Developer-Resources-/Main.md

 * Tailored resumes (job specific)
 * Leverage your personal projects as job experience

+# The Interview

+#### How to greet the interviewer:
+When greeting the interviewer be confident, make sure to shake his/her hand firmly and make eye contact (this is very important in showing them your confidence and professionalism).
+If you do not have a portfolio for your resume, put it in a dark or beige folder, carrying it professionally by your side.
+Come prepared with whatever you need to show how you're qualified.

+#### Tech Interview Questions You May Expect: [Here](https://github.com/namesjames/Junior-Developer-Resources/blob/master/Interview_Questions.md)

+### Questions For You To Ask
+#### Three Things You Wish to Achieve When Asking Your Questions:

+* Demonstrate your interest in the employer.
+* Make sure the interviewer has no reservations about you.
+* Find out if you feel the employer is the right fit for you (you’re interviewing them!)

+#### Examples:

+* What’s your feedback mechanism?
+(Do you use pull requests prior to merging it?)
+* How does code get into production? (look for a nice repeatable process)
+* Ask about culture? (is this a strict 9-5, is there flexibility?)
+* Do you have regular reviews / feedback for your employees?
+* What’s your current technology stack? (does it differ from the job description) I need details!
+* What are your current application pain points?
+(What are the characteristics of the performance issues in your application)
+* Ask about pairing (what are the organizational views on pairings, how much time spent)
+* What are the organizational views on testing (may not always be applicable)

+#### Questions to Avoid:

+Avoid too much ‘chit-chat’ during technical interviews (but look for well-placed jokes to cut tension in interviews...only as seen fit).
+Wait until the next interview to ask about salary, benefits (vacation, 401k, etc.)

 # Interview Attire: (Dress for success) how to look and behave:
 ```Over dressing is just as easy as under dressing.
 Evaluate where you’re interviewing and the culture they have set in place, i.e. don’t interview at a start-up in a 3 piece suit and don’t interview at a large corporate enterprise in jeans and t-shirt.
 This area of focus should be least important to you, just make sure you shower, and are wearing clean, ironed clothes and you’ll be all set!```